oroinc/crm/README.md

 - **name**: name of field in entity
 - **target_type**: type of virtual search field.
 Supported target types: text (string and text fields), integer, double, datetime
 - **target_fields**: array of virtual fields for entity field from 'name' parameter.
-- **relation_type**: indicate that this field is relation field to enother table.
+- **relation_type**: indicate that this field is relation field to another table.
 Supported relation types: one-to-one, many-to-many, one-to-many, many-to-one.
-- **relation_fields**: array of fields from relarion record we must to index.
+- **relation_fields**: array of fields from relation record we must to index.
 - **flexible_manager**.
 If entity has flexible attributes, they can be indexed for search by parameter flexible_manager in mapping config.
 Value of this parameter is the service name for flexible entity.
 In search index wheel be indexed all the attributes with parameter **searchable** set to true.
 All text fields data wheel be store in **all_text** virtual field.
 Additionally, all the fields wheel be stored in fieldName virtual fields.